The KCMS-CF, which is a nonprofit 501(c)3 charitable organization formed to

 - Create a lasting legacy for the King County Medical Society.

-Specific programs that the Community Program offers are:
+Specific programs that the Community Program offers are

 I. Cash: please click here to donate directly to the scholarship fund.

 III.
-Grateful Family Program: Encourage family and friends to donate directly to the scholarship fund on your birthday, your retirement, or in memory of a loved one.
+Grateful Family Program: Encourage family and friends to donate directly to the scholarship fund on your birthday, retirement, or in memory of a loved one.
 Each personalized fundraising effort provides the opportunity to make more physicians aware of the opportunity to support our mission.

 VI.
-Create a named scholarship through the King County Medical Society Community Foundation.
-It’s a truly meaningful way to honor family and friends.
+Create a named scholarship through the KCMS-CF: It’s a meaningful way to honor family and friends.
 But how?

-Major contributors of a scholarship fund are notified annually when the scholarship recipient(s) has been selected and are informed of the name and hometown of the recipient, as well as the amount of the award.
-If so desired, the recipient and donor are able to meet.
+Step 3: Administration of Scholarship Funds: In collaboration with the medical schools, a selection committee carefully reviews student scholarship applications and selects the most deserving recipient(s) based on the donor-established criteria.
+Major scholarship fund contributors are notified annually when the scholarship recipient(s) has been selected and are informed of the name and hometown of the recipient, as well as the amount of the award.
+If so desired, the recipient and donor can meet.

-An outright gift in the form of cash or appreciated securities will allow you to receive immediate tax benefits in the year you make the gift to the King County Medical Society Community Foundation.
-In the case of appreciated securities, you may also avoid capital gains taxes.
+Tax Benefits of Funding a Scholarship: An outright gift in cash or appreciated securities will allow you to receive immediate tax benefits in the year you make the gift to the KCMS-CF. In the case of appreciated securities, you may also avoid capital gains taxes.

-Contact CEO, Nancy L. Belcher directly for more information: 206.621.9396 or email@example.com
+Contact KCMS CEO Nancy L. Belcher directly for more information email@example.com

 The major benefactor of a scholarship establishes the scholarship name.
-You can establish a scholarship in your own name or choose to name it for a friend, family member, organization, or a favorite faculty member.
+You can establish a scholarship in your name or choose to name it for a friend, family member, organization, or a favorite faculty member.

-How are the selection criteria established for the scholarship I am establishing?
+- How are the selection criteria established for the scholarship I am establishing?

 You can help establish the scholarship criteria by expressing your intentions for the award.
 The Society’s Community Foundation staff will draft the scholarship criteria according to your specifications and present them to you for your approval.

-You will be notified annually when the scholarship recipient(s) has been selected.
-You will be informed of the name and hometown of the recipient, as well as the amount of the award and the status of the fund.
+- Will I receive a notification when a student is awarded the scholarship?
+You will be notified annually of the selected scholarship recipient(s).
+You will be informed of the recipient’s name and hometown, the award amount, and the fund’s status.
 Your scholarship will also be recognized in our annual report.